-The four year programme must be normally completed within six years (COT 2009)
+The three year programme must be normally completed within five years (COT 2009)

 Placements are at the duration stated below.
-For part time placements, students are in placement for 3.5 days per week, a half day private study session and attend university for the one day a week.
-For full time placement, the students are in placement for 4.5 days per week and a half day private study session.
+For the single part time placement, students are in placement for 3.5 days per week, a half day private study session and attend university for the one day a week.
+For full time placements, the students are in placement for 4.5 days per week and a half day private study session.